Language selection

 Disposal

 Fish on the Bay Great Slave Lake, NWT Situated in the Northwest Territories, just below the Arctic Circle, Great Slave Lake has been the home of intense commercial fishing since the late 1970s.
 As such, ghost gear can still be found on the shores of the most fished areas and around its capital, Yellowknife.
-Our team identified three heavily traveled locations and grew concerned with items floating away.
-Returning these locations to their original state has been a long dream.
-The project is now complete. $12,483.00 Retrieval
+This project identified three heavily traveled locations and focused on the retrieval of ghost gear, returning the locations to their original state.
+This project is complete. $12,483.00 Retrieval

 Disposal

 Fish, Food, and Allied Workers Union (FFAW-UNIFOR) NAFO division 2J, NL The Fish, Food, and Allied Workers Union (FFAW) Ghost Gear Retrieval Project relied on the knowledge and expertise of its membership in gear retrieval operations, as well as FFAW's own experience in retrieving gear in 2020-2022.
-Focusing on the southern 2J region of Labrador, priority retrieval areas are based on the previous experience.
+Focusing on the southern 2J region of Labrador, priority retrieval areas were based on the previous experience.
 These priority areas included key historical and current cod fishing grounds, and gear removal activities here have contributed to the sustainability of the Northern cod stock and the fishery as a whole.
 Retrieval occurred using a combination of underwater camera and grapnel.
-The project also summarized existing gear disposal options in southern Labrador and built a database of potential disposal options.
-The project is now complete.
+This project also summarized existing gear disposal options in southern Labrador and built a database of potential disposal options.
+This project is complete. $191,743.77 Retrieval

 Technology

-Fisheries and Marine Institute of Memorial University (Marine Institute) Newfoundland The goal of this project was to assist in the reduction of lost fishing gear within the province of Newfoundland and Labrador.
-The objectives were to test the technology and promote awareness amongst industry of accessible innovative technologies and practices to help reduce the presence of ghost gear.
-The project involved collaboration with Resqunit, a private Canadian industry supplier of innovative Ghost Gear technology.
-This innovative technology can be used to help eliminate lost gear by identifying it even before it become lost. $100,000.00 Technology
+Fisheries and Marine Institute of Memorial University (Marine Institute) Newfoundland and Labrador This project assisted in the reduction of lost fishing gear within the province of Newfoundland and Labrador.
+Project objectives included to testing the technology and promoting awareness amongst industry of accessible innovative technologies and practices to help reduce the presence of ghost gear.
+This project involved collaboration with Resqunit, a private Canadian industry supplier of innovative Ghost Gear technology.
+This innovative technology can be used to help eliminate lost gear by identifying it even before it become lost.
+This project is complete. $100,000.00 Technology

-Fraser River Sturgeon Conservation Society Fraser River, BC The Lower Fraser River Ghost Gear Removal Initiative is a collaborative initiative to remove ghost gear from the Fraser River between the lower Fraser River and Yale, BC.
+Fraser River Sturgeon Conservation Society Fraser River, BC The Lower Fraser River Ghost Gear Removal Initiative was collaborative initiative that removed ghost gear from the Fraser River between the lower Fraser River and Yale, BC.
 This project focused on working with Fraser River Sturgeon Conservation Society volunteers, First Nation fishers, anglers, and others.
 A key element of this project was removal teams collaborating in real-time, on the water, and sharing information, knowledge, and experience.
-This unique approach of bringing together a crew from across these communities builds relationships, encourages information and knowledge exchange, and fosters a greater understanding of conservation issues on the Fraser River.
-The project is now complete. $132,000.00 Retrieval
+This unique approach of bringing together a crew from across these communities built relationships, encouraged information and knowledge exchange, and fostered a greater understanding of conservation issues on the Fraser River.
+This project is complete. $132,000.00 Retrieval

 Disposal

-Fundy North Fishermen’s Association LFAs 36 and 37 The main goal of this project was to further expand the capacity, opportunity, and access to recycle and repurpose fishing gear, specifically rope and lobster traps, from Region 4 of New Brunswick and LFA 36.
+Fundy North Fishermen’s Association LFAs 36 and 37 This project further expanded the capacity, opportunity, and access to recycle and repurpose fishing gear, specifically rope and lobster traps, from Region 4 of New Brunswick and LFA 36.
 This project provided tools to further support ghost gear retrieval efforts which included cleanup initiatives targeting derelict aquaculture nets in key fishing areas, expanding community capacity for addressing derelict gear, and expanding ties to recyclers within and outside of NB.
-This project directly addressed responsible disposal for lobster traps and rope, directly create a positive impact on the environment by retrieving ghost gear and cleaning abandoned aquaculture nets, as well as explore opportunities to further expand repurposing efforts through supporting community-led trap and gear pick-up programs.
-The project is now complete. $240,000.00 Retrieval
+This project directly addressed responsible disposal for lobster traps and rope, creating a positive impact on the environment by retrieving ghost gear and cleaning abandoned aquaculture nets, as well as explore opportunities to further expand repurposing efforts through supporting community-led trap and gear pick-up programs.
+This project is complete. $414,000.00 Retrieval

 Disposal

-Great Pacific Ocean Barkley Sound, BC This project involved retrieving and disposing ghost gear from the west coast of Vancouver Island.
-Our team of experienced scientific commercial divers will be conducted salvage dives throughout Barkley Sound to quantify and remove derelict fishing gear from the area in order to protect and preserve local marine ecosystems and resources.
-The project is now complete. $107,000.00 Retrieval
+Great Pacific Ocean Barkley Sound, BC This project involved the retrieval and disposal of ghost gear from the west coast of Vancouver Island.
+The team, of experienced scientific commercial divers, conducted salvage dives throughout Barkley Sound to quantify and remove derelict fishing gear from the area, protecting and preserving local marine ecosystems and resources.
+This project is complete. $107,000.00 Retrieval

 Disposal

-Gulf and Caribbean Fisheries Institute Caribbean Sea The project provided capacity building and knowledge/technology transfer to the artisanal fishing community and other marine resource users whilst helping to inform practical solutions to ghost gear and provide data on the type and prevalence of ghost gear in the Caribbean.
-This was achieved through a cross-sector workshop, supporting fishers in their efforts to reduce ghost gear, additional analysis of ghost gear hotspots; expanding surveys of unoccupied aerial vehicle and artificial intelligence algorithms, and piloting innovative fishing gear and gear-marking techniques to prevent gear loss and facilitate recovery.
-A fisher-led community education program will also be expanded to help raise awareness on best practices for ghost gear prevention, reduction, and retrieval.
-The project is now complete. $175,000.00 International Leadership
+Gulf and Caribbean Fisheries Institute Caribbean Sea This project provided capacity building and knowledge/technology transfer to the artisanal fishing community and other marine resource users whilst helping to inform practical solutions to ghost gear and provide data on the type and prevalence of ghost gear in the Caribbean.
+This was achieved through a cross-sector workshop, supporting fishers in their efforts to reduce ghost gear, additional analysis of ghost gear hotspots, expanding surveys of unoccupied aerial vehicle and artificial intelligence algorithms, and piloting innovative fishing gear and gear-marking techniques to prevent gear loss and facilitate recovery.
+A fisher-led community education program was expanded to help raise awareness on best practices for ghost gear prevention, reduction, and retrieval.
+This project is complete. $175,000.00 International Leadership

 Technology